Tutorial To Leverage Open AI's CLIP Model For Fashion Industry

 Hands-On with Code

 Before working on the code, you should have access to Kaggle.
-For that, Create an account on Kaggle visit here, and create a new notebook.
+To do so, create an account on Kaggle.
+Visit here and create a new notebook.

-Before we begin with tuning our clip model, we would require first to install the openai-clip model, which offers the following:
+Before we begin with tuning our clip model, we would require first to install the Openai-clip fine tuning model, which offers the following:

 1. Pre-trained model